If you’re a newcomer to the world of web hosting and unsure about the various factors to consider, fear not.

 - Additional resource (bandwidth, storage, etc.) management

 VPS hosting starts at around $35 per month.
-The reduced rate compared to a dedicated hosting plan comes from hosting on a virtual server rather than a single physical server.
+The reduced rate compared to hosting plan comes from hosting on a virtual server rather than a single physical server.

 Dedicated Server Hosting